bpkennedy/giftable/README.md

 We can use the Yo/Angularfire generator to perform a Build which will create the `dist` folder.
 You can do `grunt build` to do this.

 Finally, this application is being hosted in Firebase's free app hosting.
-The configuration can be found in the `firebase.json` file.
-The command to deploy is `firebase deploy`.
+Continuous Integration is stup with Travis CI.
+And simply doing a commit or merge to Master will initiate Travis to do a Build and then a `firebase deploy` after it is done.
+This will deploy to the url: `giftable.firebaseapp.com`.

 ## Testing